HarperDB/documentation/docs/developers/clustering/creating-a-cluster-user.md

 # Creating a Cluster User

-Inter-node authentication takes place via HarperDB users.
+Inter-node authentication takes place via Harper users.
 There is a special role type called `cluster_user` that exists by default and limits the user to only clustering functionality.

 A `cluster_user` must be created and added to the `harperdb-config.yaml` file for clustering to be enabled.